sayonaramemori/Full-learning-record/rust/new_rust_tutor.md

     GrascaleMap{pixels,size}
 }
 ```
 3. Using `..
-Expr` to copy the same value from another struct(the rest field should possess the copy trait, otherwise ownship happening)
+Expr` to copy the same value from another struct(the rest field should possess the copy trait, otherwise ownship exchanging)
 ```rust
 struct Broom {
     name: String,